InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageIntensity/ComputerMagInVectorImageToMakeMagImage/Documentation.rst

-Computer Magnitude In Vector Image To Make Magnitude Image
+Computer Magnitude in Vector Image to Make Magnitude Image
 ==========================================================

 .. index::